Authenticating users with OpenID Connect

 Step 3: Role Mapping

-In the final step you can map roles and groups in the external directory against permissions in Crosser Cloud.
+In the final step you can map roles and groups in the external directory against permissions in Crosser Control Center.
 Each external role can be mapped to one or several Crosser permissions and multiple external roles can be mapped to the same Crosser permissions.
 To add a new mapping enter a new name in the Role Name field and check one or several permissions in the list.
 Then click Add.
 All current mapping are shown in the list at the bottom of the page and here you can also modify and delete existing mappings.

 Modifying Identity Provider configurations